NYU-Processor-Design/nyu-core/module_functionality/doc_template.md

   - #-bit ```name``` register
 ### On posedge clk
   - ```somebranch = someval```
-  - Use a table when necessary EX:
+  - Use a table when necessary if statements are used:
   - ```name```
     |Name|Bits wide|
     |---|---|